vmware-tanzu/tanzu-cli/hack/apt/README.md

 such packages for the Tanzu CLI, how to push them to a public repository and how to install the CLI from that repository.

+There are two package names that can be built:

+1. "tanzu-cli" for official releases
+2. "tanzu-cli-unstable" for pre-releases

+The name of the packages built is chosen automatically based on the version used; a version with a `-` in it is considered a pre-release and will use the `tanzu-cli-unstable` package name, while other versions will use the official `tanzu-cli` package name.

 ## Building the Debian package

 Executing the `hack/apt/build_package.sh` script will build the Debian packages